milasudril/maike/README.md

 It is *very* likely that you need the additional target hooks.
 These reside inside two shared objects (dll:s)

 	cp __targets/*.so ~/bin/maike

+A complete installation can be done by running the supplied install script.

+    sudo ./install.sh

+By default, it copies stuff to `/usr/local`.
+If not root, or if want to install Maike somewhere else anyways, you can change that by using the `--prefix` option.

+    ./install.sh --prefix=/home/alice

+To uninstall Maike

+	./uninstall.sh

 ## Using Maike